Pelosi lambastes Facebook over Trump ad a week before census

 A week before most people can start answering the 2020 census, House Speaker Nancy Pelosi on Thursday chastised Facebook for allowing the reelection campaign of President Donald Trump to run ads directing people to a survey that she says people will confuse with the once-a-decade head count.

-At a news conference held by House members from the black, Hispanic and Asian caucuses, Pelosi called the survey sponsored by the Trump reelection campaign, “an absolute lie."
+At a news conference held by House members from the black, Hispanic, Native American and Asian-Pacific caucuses, Pelosi called the survey sponsored by the Trump reelection campaign, “an absolute lie."

 “A lie that is consistent with the misrepresentation policy of Facebook," Pelosi said.
 “But now they're messing with who we are as Americans.
 I know the profit motive is their business model, but it should not come at the cost of counting who is in our country."